 6.2 Assumptions, advantages, and limitations of the approach

 As formulated here, the ZoI metrics are calculated before model fitting through the oneimpact R package (Fig. 2).
-Here lies one of the main strengths of this approach: the cumulative impact of multiple features of an infrastructure are estimated through selection of models with either of the ZoI metrics, for instance through model performance measures (e.g. AIC or R2; Jackson & Fahrig 2015; Huais 2018), without the necessity of repeated model fitting and complex parameterization of non-linear functions (Lee et al., 2020).
+Here lies one of the main strengths of this approach: the cumulative impact of multiple features of an infrastructure are estimated without the necessity of repeated model fitting and complex parameterization of non-linear functions (Lee et al., 2020).
 This allows one to estimate ZoI for several types of infrastructure.
-It also allows fitting models for large datasets (millions of points, e.g. Tucker et al., 2018) encompassing large study areas and fine resolution landscape covariates, which makes the approach applicable over a wide range of fields in ecology.
-Furthermore, the pre-computation of ϕ makes their visualization easy and their calculation computationally efficient and flexible.
+It also allows fitting models for large datasets (millions of points, e.g. Tucker et al., 2018) encompassing large study areas and fine resolution landscape covariates, making the approach applicable over a wide range of fields in ecology.
+The pre-computation of ϕ makes their visualization easy and their calculation computationally efficient and flexible.

 Our formulation of ϕ follows two main assumptions.
 First, the ZoI is assumed to be constant regardless of the density of points in an area.
 A possibly more reasonable assumption would be to consider that the ZoI of a single or few features is smaller than that of a clusters of features (e.g. for tourist cabins, clusters are expected to be used by more people and cumulatively affect a wider area).
 Analogous calculations with variable radius have been implemented for decades in adaptive kernel density estimation (Worton, 1989), so this premise can in principle be relaxed.
 Second, our formulation represents two extremes where only the nearest feature influences a focal ecological process (βi = 0 for i > 1 in ϕnearest) or all features affect the process equally (β is constant over all features in ϕcumulative).
 This is the simplest form of accounting for cumulative impacts of multiple features of the same type.
-The advantage of this formulation lies on the independence between the magnitude of the impacts (β’s) and the ZoI (ϕ), what makes it possible to pre-compute ϕ in GIS before model fitting.
+The advantage of this formulation lies on the independence between the magnitude of the impacts (β’s) and the ZoI (ϕ), what makes it possible to pre-compute ϕ before model fitting.
 However, more complex formulations could be extended from eq.
 3, for instance by considering that the ZoI of multiple features accumulate yet the closest feature exerts a larger influence than features far away (higher β for the nearest feature).

 Through simulations, we showed that ϕnearest and ϕcumulative represent similar gradients of spatial variation when the spatial distribution of infrastructure features is sparse and the ZoI is small (the features are too spaced for their impacts to accumulate) and when the features are clustered and ZoI is large (clusters of features act as “super-features”, e.g. urban areas instead of houses; Appendix B).
-In these two situations, due to their correlation, we might be limited in distinguishing whether the impact of multiple infrastructure features on biodiversity accumulate.
+In these two situations, it will be difficult to document that the impact of multiple infrastructure features accumulate.
 This might be assessed prior to statistical analysis through the computation of ϕnearest and ϕcumulative with multiple ZoI and a careful evaluation of their correlations.
-However, as the “true” ZoI of an infrastructure type is hardly known in advance, we recommend a general approach of computing and using the two ZoI metrics, to evaluate if there is evidence of cumulative impacts in the different ecological systems and processes.
+However, as the “true” ZoI of an infrastructure type is hardly known in advance, we recommend a general approach of computing and using both of the two ZoI metrics, to evaluate if there is evidence of cumulative impacts in the different ecological systems and processes.